 Does my baby have sensitive skin?

-Young skin is very sensitive due to various factors including: indoor heating to cold outdoor air, summer sun exposure, air conditioning, chlorinated water, diaper rash, and frequent bathing.
-So, it's important to ensure your baby's skin is being given some extra love and attention.
+Young skin is very sensitive due to various factors including: indoor heating to cold outdoor air, summer sun exposure, chlorinated water, diaper rash, and frequent bathing.
+So, it's important to ensure you check your baby's skin regularly, to ensure there are no changes that may indicate irritation etc.

 Moisturise, Moisturise, Moisturise

 Moisturising your baby’s sensitive skin is so important in creating a barrier between external irritants and your baby’s delicate skin.
-For an everyday moisturiser, we recommend the Baby Derma Cream.
+For an everyday moisturiser, try the Baby Derma Cream.
 The best time to use the cream is straight after a bath.
-After a bath, gently pat the skin with a soft towel, then apply the Derma Cream all over the body while the skin is still a little damp to lock in moisture.
+After a bath, gently pat the skin with a soft towel, then apply the Derma Cream all over the body.

 Look at the ingredient list